dortegadelv/HaplotypeDFEStandingVariation/README_FoIS.txt

 # Run the past commands using values of SLURM_ARRAY_TASK_ID that go from 1-100

 cd Scripts/Sims/UK10K_OnePercenters/ImportanceSamplingSims

+for i in {1..21}
+do
+mkdir ../../../../Results/UK10K_OnePercenters/ImportanceSamplingSims/Quantile"$i"/
+done

 sbatch --array=1-100 RunMsselCalculateDistanceWithRecombination10000NoSingleton.sh

 # Run the past command using values of SLURM_ARRAY_TASK_ID that go from 1-100